-Brisbane City Plan 2014 (City Plan) has been developed by Brisbane City Council in consultation with the community to support a simple, fast and clear development assessment process.
-The plan guides how land in Brisbane can be used and developed to support population growth, while protecting our city’s enviable way of life.
+Brisbane City Council developed the Brisbane City Plan 2014 (City Plan), in consultation with the community.
+The plan supports a simple, fast and clear development assessment process.
+It guides how land can be used and developed in Brisbane to support population growth, while protecting our way of life.

-This factsheet provides information on the Residential zone category.
+This factsheet provides information on residential zones (PDF - 216kb).

 Land in Brisbane is divided into zones.
 These zones guide the land use or type of development that may occur on a site.

 The City Plan further divides some zones into numbered zone precincts.
 These precincts provide more specific information about the types of development intended for particular locations.

 Residential zoning provides for a variety of housing choices to meet community needs now and in the future.
 The City Plan divides residential land into zones.
 These zones identify where different types of housing can occur.

 - low density residential

 - tourist accommodation

 An overlay maps different features you must consider when developing land.
 For example, flooding, heritage and timber and tin character.
 Overlay maps are available in Council’s interactive mapping tool.
 They help identify if your property: